ccaudek/snakemake_playground/README.md

         "path/to/report.Rmd"
 ```

-In the R Markdown file you can insert output from a R command, and access variables stored in the S4 object named snakemake
+In the R Markdown file you can insert output from a R command, and access variables stored in the S4 object named snakemake:

 ```markdown
 ---